Kylin9511/ACRNet/README.md

 ## Overview
 This is a PyTorch implementation of ACRNet inference.
-The key results in paper [Aggregated Network for Massive MIMO CSI Feedback](https://arxiv.org/abs/2101.06618) can be reproduced.
+The key results in paper [Binarized Aggregated Network with Quantization: Flexible Deep Learning Deployment for CSI Feedback in Massive MIMO System](https://arxiv.org/abs/2105.00354) can be reproduced.

 ## Requirements